Saving for a down payment is often the hardest part in the homebuying process. But it doesn’t have to be.

 - We gift you a $1,500 grant toward closing

 There are several advantages to this program.
 With 3-2-1 Home, you have the ability to use gift funds toward the down payment.
-If you’re newly married, have a generous relative or a best friend that wants to reward your loyalty, you can use those gift funds toward your 3% down.
+If you’re newly married and received monetary wedding gift funds from generous relatives or friends, you can use those gift funds toward your 3% down payment.

 An additional advantage is that you can consider homes with minor repairs.
 As a first-time homebuyer, it’s stressful enough navigating your way through the loan process.
 With 3-2-1 Home, you can have peace of mind knowing you have extra resources to put toward minor repairs or improvements without tapping into your cash reserves.